 When any municipal election conducted pursuant to the provisions of this Charter results in a tie, with the consent of the tied candidates, the tie may be broken by the single toss of a coin by a third party agreeable to tied candidates.
 Otherwise, when any regular or special municipal election, primary election or referendum conducted pursuant to the provisions of this Charter results in a tie, an adjourned election shall be conducted in accordance with the provisions of C.G.S. § 9-332 to determine who shall be elected, or in the case of a question at referendum whether it shall be accepted or rejected.
-The provisions of this Charter or the General Statutes C.G.S. require a minimum number of electors voting in favor of such questions for approval.
+The provisions of this section shall not apply to questions at referendum under which the provisions of this Charter or the General Statutes C.G.S. require a minimum number of electors voting in favor of such questions for approval.